Spark Erosion

-Spark erosion, also known as Electrical Discharge Machining (EDM), is a non-traditional machining process used to remove material from a conductive workpiece by generating controlled electrical sparks.
-These sparks are discharged between an electrode (tool) and the workpiece, creating intense heat that melts and vaporizes small amounts of material, precisely shaping the workpiece without direct contact.
+Spark erosion, also known as Electrical Discharge Machining (EDM), is a non-traditional machining process that removes material from a conductive workpiece by generating controlled electrical sparks.
+These sparks are discharged between an electrode (tool) and the workpiece, creating intense heat that melts and vaporises small amounts of material, precisely shaping the workpiece without direct contact.

 Key Characteristics of Spark Erosion

-• Material Removal: Material is removed through rapid electrical discharges that generate temperatures high enough to melt and vaporize localized areas of the workpiece.
+Material is removed through rapid electrical discharges that generate temperatures high enough to melt and vaporise localised areas of the workpiece.

 Types of Spark Erosion

-• Wire EDM: Utilizes a thin wire as the electrode to cut intricate shapes and profiles in the workpiece, often for components like gears or dies.
+• Wire EDM … utilises a thin wire as the electrode to cut intricate shapes and profiles in the workpiece, often for components like gears or dies.

 Applications of Spark Erosion

-• Tool and Die Making: Commonly used to produce moulds, dies, and complex cavities with intricate details.
+• Tool and Die Making … is commonly used to produce moulds, dies, and complex cavities with intricate details.

 Advantages of Spark Erosion

 Spark erosion is a precise, non-contact machining process that removes material from conductive workpieces through controlled electrical discharges.
-Ideal for complex shapes and tough materials, spark erosion is widely used in industries requiring high precision, such as tool making, aerospace, and medical device manufacturing.
+Ideal for complex shapes and tough materials, spark erosion is widely used in industries that require high precision, such as toolmaking, aerospace, and medical device manufacturing.

 Previous